keyboard_arrow_up

 Lab Furniture

-Includes the various pieces that are used in laboratory work stations.
+Includes various pieces used in laboratory workstations, such as tables and storage solutions.

 Lab Workbenches